RafaPeralva/SoundSource/README.md

 5. You may also need to install SDK by going to File > Project Structure > Project SDK, we recommend version 17

-6. Run backend
+6. Run backend(Green play button in top next to configuration)

 7. If any problems arise you may need to unlink and relink maven project:

    1. Right click pom.xml file > maven > unlink maven projects
-   2. Right click pom.xml and create maven project
+   2. Right click pom.xml and link maven project

 8. Project may be run from terminal by using command `mvn spring-boot:run` while on **soundsource-backend** folder